Here I explain how SDLT on mixed-use property works, how SDLT is calculated and how the mixed-use claims process works in SDLT.

 I wrote an article for Taxation Magazine on HMRC’s revised guidance as a follow-on from my 2018 article on HMRC’s change of practice.

 HMRC now argue that for SDLT the garden or grounds comprises all land included with a residential purchase and is residential unless there is positive business use before and after the purchase.
-However, this is not correct and can be challenged.
+This is not correct, and not all land associated with a residential purchase will necessarily be classed as residential as shown in the shown in the Guerlain – Desai decision.

 SDLT rates for mixed use property